SynBioHub/synbiohub2-docs/content/Contacts/MailingLists.md

 +++
+title = "Mailing Lists"
-title = "Questions and Contact" description = ""
+description = ""
-weight = 2
+weight = 1
 +++

 If you are a SynBioHub developer with a question about SynBioHub or plugin development, please join the **[synbiohub-dev](https://groups.google.com/u/1/g/synbiohub-dev)** mailing list and post your question there.